 Not as flat as a pancake!

 In the early 1900s, Theodore Roosevelt hunted mountain lions on the Plateau, as did Western author Zane Grey, both unwittingly contributing to the infamous ecological disruption of that area.
-Between 1907 and 1939 virtually all predators were removed from the Kaibab Plateau, mostly by the US government, causing the deer population to explode, which in turn created deer starvation and habitat destruction. wiki
+Between 1907 and 1939, virtually all predators were removed from the Kaibab Plateau, mostly by the US government, causing the deer population to explode, creating deer starvation and habitat destruction. wiki

-Surface water is not now reported on the Plateau, although one would assume that during the Anasazi occupation there must have been a spring.
+Surface water is not now reported on the Plateau, although one would assume that there must have been a spring during the Anasazi occupation.
 According to literature, Muav Spring is 0.2 miles east of Muav Saddle, near the ranger cabin, but I did not look for it.
 Exploring the entire plateau would take several days.
 Although it is mostly flat, there are several small canyons full of extremely thick, thorny brush (mostly New Mexico Locust) which have to be negotiated.
 However, a hiker can enjoy the heavily forested plateau and its views without having to cross any of these canyons.
 The area is perfect for a day hike or an overnight backpacking trip, carrying sufficient water, of course.
-There are a great many beautiful, flat forested areas which beg for campers to set up, some which also have rim views.
+There are a great many beautiful, flat forested areas that beg for campers to set up, some of which also have rim views.

-To reach famous Dutton Point, named after the geologist, Clarence Dutton, it is necessary to cross Dutton Canyon.
+To reach the famous Dutton Point, named after the geologist Clarence Dutton, it is necessary to cross Dutton Canyon.
 This is not dangerous, just slow-going through the thorny brush.
-Several other canyons may be encountered by the hiker especially if straying too far to the west.
-After crossing Dutton Canyon I used a GPS to mark Dutton Point, making it easier for me to find it.
-There are several points which overlook the Canyon, and any one of them will afford a fine view worth taking time to see.
+Several other canyons may be encountered by the hiker, especially if straying too far to the west.
+After crossing Dutton Canyon, I used a GPS to mark Dutton Point, making it easier for me to find it.
+Several points overlook the Canyon, and any one of them will afford a fine view worth taking time to see.
 However, you can't see the Colorado River until you reach Dutton Point.
 You may also find traces of the old trail along this rim, but it’s not reliable on the south side of Dutton Canyon.

-Permits and logistics: Although at this writing the road to Swamp Point can be reached without putting your vehicle into 4 wheel drive mode, it’s still preferable to use a 4WD to get there.
+Although at this writing, the road to Swamp Point can be reached without putting your vehicle into 4 wheel drive mode, it’s still preferable to use a 4WD to get there.
 If it should rain, you'll need 4WD to get out of there!
-If you plan to dayhike to the Plateau, you can get a car camping permit from the Backcountry Office, same as you would get a backpacking permit.
-Of course, since the Plateau is in Grand Canyon National Park, if you want to overnight backpack you will need a permit.
+If you plan to day hike to the Plateau, you can get a car camping permit from the Backcountry Office, same as you would get a backpacking permit.
+Of course, since the Plateau is in Grand Canyon National Park, you will need a permit if you want to overnight backpack.
 The rangers do stop by.
-While I was solo hiking the Plateau my companion was visited by rangers at our camp, asking to see our permit.
+While I was solo hiking the Plateau, my companion was visited by rangers at our camp, asking to see our permit.